eugenielai/eugenielai.github.io/posts/learnings.md

 ---
-title: A Post
+title: Learning Reflection: After Taking My First Grad Course as an Undergrad
 layout: post
 author: Eugenie Lai
+date: 2020-04-29

 ---

-This course is life-changing, but only a small portion of my learnings are included in this reflection.
+[This course](https://www.cs.ubc.ca/~kevinlb/teaching/cs532l/index.html) is life-changing, but only a small portion of my learnings are included in this reflection.
 I will start with how this learning experience helps me make my career decisions.
 Then I will reflect on my personal growth over the term and finish off with things I need to work on.

 ## An "Obivous" Learning Outcome
 I had many pressing questions going into this course as my answer to those questions would shape how I choose the programs and how I structure my grad school application.